Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ##How to Add Authentication to Your Application

-You need to add a few lines of code into your ***app.js*** file and use the middleware with those routes that are supposed to be secure:
+You need to add a few lines of code into your ***app.js*** file and use the middleware on those routes that are supposed to be secure:

 ```js
 //app.js